How to avoid storm damage

 If glass does blow out of your greenhouse, try and block the hole as quickly as possible even if it's just with a blanket held on with clothes pegs - this stops the wind getting in and casing further damage.
 Of course, you can get glass from us, but we only recommend that you get your replacement glass from us if you are able to collect it.
 We can not deliver glass in small quantities for a competitive price.
 If you are unsure where you can get glass locally, then you can type 'glass merchant' into www.yell.com.

 If the worst happens and your greenhouse is destroyed by winds, then you should contact your insurance company who will advise you what to do.
 Usually, this may be to get a written quotation for a replacement.
 We can help with providing quotations for replacements, including removal of the old greenhouse and assembly of the new.
-Please call us on 0843 208 1158.
+Please call your nearest display site.